emojicode/emojicode.github.io/src/reference/classes-valuetypes.md

 expression, evaluating to a value that has method with the provided name.
 Then arguments are expected until either ❗️ or ❓ occurs.

+In a method or initializer call all arguments are evaluated from left to right, but after the callee in the case of a method call.

-A method call expression evaluates to the value the method return.
+A method call expression evaluates to the value the method returned.
 If the method does not declare a return type, the call expression returns a value of type *no return*, which is neither compatible to any type nor does it offer any functionality.